How To Date A Deck of Playing Cards (USPC)

 Are playing cards worth collecting?
 Let's find out.
 The following material, designed to assist collectors in dating their U.S. decks, is produced here courtesy of the 52 Plus Joker Organization.
 It appeared initially in an article by Margery Griffith, then curator of the United States Playing Card Co.
 Museum in Cincinnati, in their quarterly bulletin 'CLEAR THE DECKS' in April 1991.

+People ask me all the time.
+How old are my playing cards?
 Like knowing the grade of your cards, a dating aid can be beneficial.
+Let me show you how.
 For decks manufactured by United States Playing Card Co., a dating code was printed on the Ace of Spades at the time of manufacture.
 The code first came into use in 1904, and it applies only to Aces of Spades that bear a letter plus a four-digit number.
 Combinations with fewer numbers have no meaning for collectors.

 Right from the beginning in 1904, the same codes were used by National Playing Card Co. and New York Consolidated Card Co., subsidiaries by then of USPC.
 Andrew Dougherty and Russell Playing Card Co. also used these codes, as they became part of USPC in 1907 and 1929, respectively.